FabienCarmagnac/ts-kafka/README.md

 ### Use case

-A process using time-indexed data (timeseries) sometimes need to read a stream of temporal data from some past date till now, and then continue to receive the new data feeded by some real-time producer.
+A consumer process using time-indexed data (timeseries) sometimes need to read a stream of temporal data from some past date till now, and then continue to receive the new data feeded by some real-time producer.
+With ts-kakfa, the transition from historical to real time is transparent.

-The goal of this lib is to reconciliate the 2 behaviours (consumer and producer).

 ### Implem